 |Mattoon Lake, located near the town of Ellensburg in Central Washington, was selected as a site to study Eurasian watermilfoil control using weevils native to North America.|

 Freshwater aquatic plant monitoring is conducted by the Department of Ecology’s Environmental Assessment Program.
 The monitoring program’s purpose is to track aquatic plant community changes in lakes and rivers throughout the state, concentrating on invasive non-native species such as Eurasian milfoil.
+A high priority is to check the success of weed control projects funded by the Aquatic Weed Management Fund.
 In addition, targeted research and control projects have been undertaken as time allows.
 The aquatic plant monitoring program was established as part of the Freshwater Aquatic Weed Program in 1991.
 This program provides expertise on aquatic plant issues and a source of grant money (see Aquatic Weeds Financial Assistance Information) for local invasive aquatic plant management projects.

 The aquatic invasive plants found in Washington were all originally brought here as ornamental plants for aquariums or water gardens.
 These ornamental plants tend to be naturally hardy and able to withstand the tough growing conditions found in aquariums.
 Thus, when they are introduced to Washington’s waters, they often thrive and out-compete native plants.